RandyKLe/YummyNoodleBar/5/README.ftl.md

 ### Create the Checkout Controller

 The Basket you created in the last section will contain all the items that a user wants to order.
-When they want to place their Order, you need to also collect
+When they want to place their Order, you need to also collect sufficient information from the customer to deliver their Order.

 To do this you will create a new Controller, and have that Controller accept a Command Object.